-Your vehicle is equipped with the Bluetooth[®] HandsFreeLink[®] (HFL).
-HFL uses Bluetooth[®] technology to link your cellphone to your vehicle.
-With HFL, you can place and receive calls through your vehicle's audio system, without the distraction of handling your cellphone.
-To use this feature, you need a Bluetoothcompatible cellphone with the Hands Free Profile.
-For more information. and a list of compatible cellphones, visit handsfreelink.honda.com. or call (888) 528-7876.
-In Canada, visit www. honda.ca. or call (888) 9-HONDA-9.
+Your vehicle is equipped with the Bluetooth® HandsFreeLink® (HFL).
+HFL uses Bluetooth® technology to link your cell phone to your vehicle.
+With HFL, you can place and receive calls through your vehicle's audio system, without the distraction of handling your cell phone.
+To use this feature, you need a Bluetoothcompatible cell phone with the Hands Free Profile.
+For more information, and a list of compatible cell phones, visit handsfreelink.honda. com, or call (888) 528-7876.
+In Canada, visit www.honda.ca, or call (888) 9-HONDA-9.
 The HFL is available in both English and French (Canadian models only).
-To change the language, see page 256.